-In this example, the total link length is 24718 meters, and the end-to-end link loss is 7.43 dB.
+In this example, the total link length is 24718 meters, and the end-to-end link loss (not including the far end patch panel) is 7.43 dB.

 FIBER ATTENUATION MEASUREMENT

 The fiber attenuation, or loss, for a certain section of an optical fiber link can be determined by placing the cursors at the beginning and end points of the segment of fiber under test.